 For current or former military Enlisted servicemembers: Prior experience satisfies the initial Recruit Training requirement – so you will not need to go through Boot Camp again.

 For those without prior military experience: You will need to meet the initial Recruit Training requirement by attending Boot Camp for 7–9 weeks in Great Lakes, Ill.
 This training course will prepare you for service in the Navy Reserve and count as your first Annual Training.

 Beyond offering access to professional credentials and certifications, Navy technical and operational training in the field of Food, Restaurant and Lodging can translate to credit hours toward a bachelor’s or associate degree through the American Council on Education.
 You may also continue your education through opportunities like the following:

 A high school diploma or equivalent is required to become an Enlisted Sailor in the Food, Restaurant and Lodging field in the Navy.
-Those seeking a Culinary Specialist (CS) position must be U.S. citizens, good team workers and enjoy working with people.
+Those seeking a Culinary Specialist (CS) position must be good team workers and enjoy working with people.
 Good arithmetic and verbal skills, creative ability and an interest in nutrition and culinary arts are also helpful.
+Citizenship requirements may vary.

 General qualifications may vary depending upon whether you’re currently serving, whether you’ve served before or whether you’ve never served before.